Stand with women after disaster

 Show that you stand with women this International Women’s Day by sharing this video.

-When heavy rains destroyed Stella’s home in Malawi, she didn’t know how she was going to protect her five daughters and elderly mother.
+When heavy rains damaged her home in 2019, Behula didn’t know how she was going to protect her family.